ph4r05/ledger-app-monero-1.42-vuln/ledger_monero_vuln02.md

 ### Notes
-- Step 2 for searching `x` meeting the criteria is for convenience so we can obtain encrypted form of a known value, usable both as Point and also as a scalar.
+- Step 2 for searching `x` meeting the criteria is for convenience so we can obtain an encrypted form of a known value, usable both as Point and also as a scalar.
-We could use `x=1`, but the modular reduction in the last step in `mlsag_sign` would change `c*P_{scalar}` value and we would need to correct the final result a bit.
+We could use `x=1`, but the modular reduction in the last step in `mlsag_sign` would change `c*P_{scalar}` value, and we would need to correct the final result a bit.
 Moreover, it is better to supply already reduced scalars as non-reduced scalars could be rejected by additional countermeasures, thwarting the attack vector

 - According to the numerical simulation, the `E[steps_finding_x(A)] = 15`, i.e.,
 on average in 15 steps we find suitable `x` value.

-- The attack uses only small set of functions, all function calls besides the last one `mlsag_sign()` are legit and could appear in the normal transaction construction process.
+- The attack uses an only small set of functions, all function calls besides the last one `mlsag_sign()` are legit and could appear in the normal transaction construction process.
 It is thus hard to prevent this from working.